astropy/halotools/README.md

 Once you have installed the code and downloaded the default halo catalog (see the Getting Started guide in the documentation), you can use Halotools models to populate mock galaxy populations.

 ```
+# Select a model
 from halotools.empirical_models import PrebuiltHodModelFactory
 model = PrebuiltHodModelFactory('zheng07')

+# Select a halo catlaog
 from halotools.sim_manager import CachedHaloCatalog
 halocat = CachedHaloCatalog(simname='bolshoi', redshift=0, halo_finder='rockstar')

+# populate the catalog with the model
 model.populate_mock(halocat)
 ```
-After calling populate_mock, your model will have a *mock* attribute storing your synthetic galaxy population.
+After calling *populate_mock*, your model will have a *mock* attribute storing your synthetic galaxy population.
 All Halotools models have a populate_mock method that works in this way, regardless of the features of the model.
 There are no restrictions on the simulation or halo-finder with which you can use the populate_mock method.

 ### Creating alternate mocks